 The admissions committee expects that you will maintain both your current academic performance and a record of exemplary personal conduct.
 Failure to do so, may result in rescission of your offer or other restrictions being placed on your admission.
 You are also required to provide our office with any new relevant information concerning changes to your participation in your current academic program or your grades, or any conduct related issues (including, but not limited to, criminal matters and school discipline matters).
 For further information regarding George Mason’s post-admission policies please see https://catalog.gmu.edu/admissions/undergraduate-policies/#text

 Student Conduct FAQ's

-The University Admissions Committee is committed to treating all applicants with conduct or criminal history records fairly and respectfully.
+The University is committed to treating all applicants with conduct or criminal history records fairly and respectfully.
 We holistically review admission applications with a primary focus on academics.
 Admitted students with pending felony charges or those who have been convicted of a felony offense are referred to the University Enrollment Conduct Committee (UECC).
 These students are required to provide an explanation of the offense(s) and are subject to additional screening.